 Economics at Bowdoin offers introductory classes that are exclusively taught by professors.
 Although economics is a popular field and some 250 students each year complete these introductory courses, class size is no larger than forty.
 All students therefore have the opportunity for substantial personal interaction with the instructor.
 Introductory Microeconomics is the gateway course followed by Introductory Macroeconomics.
 The cornerstone course is Intermediate Microeconomics, which is taught every semester.
 Intermediate Macroeconomics follows Intermediate Microeconomics and is also taught every semester.

-The Economics major includes nine courses.
+The Economics major includes seven courses beyond Principles.
 Look for more detailed requirements here.
 We also offer a joint Mathematics-Economics major for students with an interest in mathematics or who plan to go on to graduate school in economics.
 Students can minor in Economics with any two courses beyond Intermediate Microeconomics.
 Students interested in Finance can take a more prescribed set of courses beyond Intermediate Microeconomics to obtain a minor in Economics and Finance.
 The Economics Department is involved in several interdisciplinary areas.
 Selected economics courses are cross listed with Asian Studies, Latin American Studies, Environmental Studies and Women's Studies.

 To fulfill the major (or minor) requirements in economics, or to serve as a prerequisite for non-introductory courses, a grade of C- or better must be earned in a course.
 Courses required for the major must be taken on a graded basis.
 Learn more »